 Browsing online while using a VPN makes your sessions safe because it allows you to surf anonymously and enjoy a secure and encrypted tunnel for all your information at the same time.
 However, all websites that you visit are retained when you’ve turned your VPN off.
 It’s the same for website cookies.

 Cookies are helpful in keeping track of your online activities, but it can also be used for surveillance.

 To protect your system and device even after disconnecting from a VPN, remember to delete your history and cookies.

 Hotspot Shield VPN

-Hotspot Shield is one of the most trusted and secure VPNs on the market.
+Hotspot Shield is one of the most trusted, secure and fastest VPN on the market.
 First, it lets you access websites that are blocked in your country and by your local network (like in school or at work).
 You also get to mask your IP address, browse anonymously, establish an encrypted connection, block malware-infected sites, and secure your sessions while connected to public hotspots, providing a safe online browsing experience.

 Download the free Hotspot Shield VPN app now and discover the best ways to stay safe online.